Sweeter than Chocolate

 First off, it was based on an amnesia scenario and thus was able to avoid the city bad/country good rescue the whatever from the evil corporation,” Let’s go to or save the festival!”
 Hallmark tent poles.
 It was actually set in Philadelphia although it is debatable whether it was filmed there.
 Another point in its favor was that this featured an interracial secondary romance, fairly unusual in 2017 for Hallmark.
 Third and most important were the talents and charm of the two stars Ali Liebert and Peter Porte.
 Ali has been up and down with me depending on the state of her botox treatments.
 One of her main appeals is her unusually expressive eyebrows.
 So when her eyebrows are working, all is well.
 I know that sounds funny, but it’s true!
 This is early-ish in her Hallmark career and her first lead role in a Hallmark after languishing in the friend zone for a couple of years.
 Peter Porte’s acting chops are not up to Ali’s but he is too gorgeous to be real and he seems like a nice guy.
 They worked well together.

 Ali plays Darcy, a shy and reticent bookstore employee who does not like to take chances or rock the boat.
 She accidentally runs over Peter Porte on her bike sending him into retrograde amnesia.
-She feels responsible because she is so nice and in her desire to help him regain his memory she starts uncovering clues to his background and identity.
-By doing this, she discovers she is persistent, a problem solver, and is willing to conquer the fears which are holding her back from going for the job as manager of the bookstore.
+She feels responsible because she is so nice and in her desire to help him regain his memory, she starts uncovering clues to his background and identity.
+By doing this, she discovers she is persistent, a problem solver, and is willing to conquer the fears that are holding her back from going for the job as manager of the bookstore.
 She figures out that he is rich, has an important job in the literary world, doesn’t like Christmas, and is about to become engaged to his girlfriend.
-These conclusions make sense given the clues, but don’t make sense as she comes to know Aiden and don’t jive with his gradually returning memory either.
+These conclusions make sense given the clues, but don’t make sense as she comes to know Aiden and they don’t jive with his gradually returning memory either.
 So we have a little mystery going on as well as a roadblock to their growing attraction to each other.
-When the truth comes out, it all makes perfect sense and all of the details are tied up.
+When the truth comes out, it all makes perfect sense, and all of the details are tied up.
 (He is single for one thing) Aiden’s real story results in a very nice ending with Darcy meeting his real family, and her little local bookstore triumphing over Mega-book’s ruthless machinations.
 And she gets promoted to manager.
 Ali Liebert just has a special spark in this, and she was just charming.

 This part is really silly, but I really liked her make-up.
 It was pretty rather than glamorous until she had a fancy event to attend, and only then did she have the false eyelashes and the red lipstick.
 It seems like these days Hallmark actresses put on the Glamour Shots treatment just to walk the dog.
 Oh, the good old days of 2017.